 She is survived by her daughters, granddaughter, nieces and nephews from the Barkley and Butler families, extended family and friends.
 Her snappy, sassy, witty, and no-nonsense personality will be missed.

-To send flowers to Mae's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mae B Butler, please visit our floral store.